 The puzzle toy is your new best friend!
 These are hollow dog toys that you stuff with food.
 I feed my puppies their meals out of these instead of bowls.
 It keeps them occupied and out of trouble, and gives them some much-needed brain work and exercise.
 For your puppy, I recommend getting one or two of the classic rubber kind, like a Kong.

 Puppies looove to chew.
-A lot.
 Set them up for success by making sure they have lots of appropriate chew toys available, so they’ll be less likely to chew on your shoes or other valuables.
 Get things like bully sticks, pig ears, Himalayan dog chews, or Nylabones.

 Avoid rawhide chews.
 These are difficult to digest and have a high risk of creating intestinal blockages that require surgery to fix.